trim02/loginPassword/README.md

 1. Download the plugin JAR file.
 2. Place the JAR file in the `plugins` directory of your Velocity server.
 3. Start the server to generate the default configuration file.
-4. Edit the `config.yml` file in the `plugins/LoginPassword` directory to suit your needs.
+4. Edit the `config.toml` file in the `plugins/LoginPassword` directory to suit your needs.
 5. Configure `velocity.toml` by adding the login server to `[servers]` table.
 If you want `ping-passthrough = "all"` to work correctly, have only the hub server in the `try = []` array, do not add the login server to the array.
 The plugin will handle redirecting players to the login server.
-6. Restart the server or run `velocity reload` to reload all plugins.
+6. Restart the server or run `velocity reload` to reload all plugins and apply the new `velocity.toml`.
+7. For future changes to `config.toml`, apply the changes using `loginpassword reload`

 ## Usage

 Once installed and configured, the plugin will prompt players to enter a password upon connecting to the server.
 Depending on the configuration, players may only need to authenticate once.
 Administrators can manage permissions using LuckPerms or another permissions plugin to grant or revoke bypass permissions.

+I encourage you to look at NanoLimbo's `settings.yml` as well, to see if there are any changes you want to make to the default join messages that appear.

 ## Contributing